-Michael is a Spencer/National Academy of Education post-doctoral fellow and an Assistant Professor of Education at St. Joseph’s University, where he works with pre-service teachers at the undergraduate and graduate level.
+Dr. Michael Clapper is a teacher at the Workshop School.
+He is a former Spencer/National Academy of Education post-doctoral fellow and an Assistant Professor of Education at St. Joseph’s University, where he worked with pre-service teachers at the undergraduate and graduate level.
 Prior to joining the faculty at SJU, Michael served as Chair of the social studies department at West Philadelphia High School, where he taught from 1997-2002.

 A former school counselor, park ranger, and bike courier, Michael holds a BA in Psychology and Philosophy from Macalester College, an MA in history from Temple University, and a Ph.D. in History from the University of Pennsylvania.
 He is certified as a Secondary Social Studies teacher.

 Michael lives in West Philadelphia with his wife and two children.
 His whole family has taken on the quest to see just how many books and model trains a one-hundred year old Victorian can hold.